wxie2017/wxie2017.github.io/pages/speech/right2read.md

 Many of you have.
 I have, too.

 Recently, I bought the paper book Hong Lou Meng for my son, and I enjoy reading it, too.
-And I can lent the book to others, too, if they also like it.
-I can lent it to as many people as I like and no one can forbid this because we all have the right to read.
+And I can lend the book to others, too, if they also like it.
+I can lend it to as many people as I like and no one can forbid this because we all have the right to read.

 However, if I had ever had an e-reader, and bought the e-version of Hong Lou Meng, most